Simon-a1740071/MATHS-X313-Report/README.md

 * `EDA.R`
 * `EDA.pdf`

 Will not be worked on further and have received a final update to them.
 I'm just going to make another R script, quarto for EDA and modelling.

-Then upload an Html file (not for marking purposes) for the EDA.
-This EDA will have pretty much the same analysis and discussion, but better.
+Please see:
+* `New_EDA.R`
+* `Modelling.R`
+For further analysis, modelling and forecasting of TFR and TLB.

 ## Contents